 This case illustrates a potential disadvantage of using defined value clauses.
 This case did not involve a defined value clause, so the percentage interests transferred did not have to be adjusted to reflect the values determined by the court.
 Instead, the donors made additional taxable gifts and may have had to pay additional gift taxes.
-The court ultimately determined that the taxpayers made additional gifts of about \$4.5 million.
-Even if they had previously used all of their unified credit with prior gifts, at a 45% gift tax rate, the additional gift taxes would have been about \$2 million (plus interest).
+The court ultimately determined that the taxpayers made additional gifts of about \$4.5 million, resulting in additional gift taxes of just over \$2 million.

 As a result of the settlement discussions with IRS Appeals, the taxpayers attempted to adjust the percentage interests transferred from 64.79% (for the gift and sale) to only 38.55%.
-If that had been the effect of the assignment clauses, the parties would have decreased the Trust's interest in the FLP (with underlying assets of over \$60 million) by 26.24%, or a reduction of the Trust's value by about \$15.7 million, without counting subsequent appreciation and income.
-The family in retrospect may be delighted that they "lost" their argument that the assignments were defined value transfers.
-They may be happy to pay an additional \$2 million of gift tax in order to keep in the Trust an additional \$15.7 million, plus untold subsequent appreciation and income (unreduced by income tax because the grantor pays it) that has accumulated in the Trust during the intervening twenty-two years, which amount could now be many multiples of \$15.7 million.
+If that had been the effect of the assignment clauses, the parties would have decreased the Trust's interest in the FLP (with underlying assets of about \$60.7 million) by 26.24%, or a reduction of the Trust's value by about \$15.9 million, without counting subsequent appreciation and income.
+It might have been thought that the family in retrospect would be delighted that they "lost" their argument that the assignments were defined value transfers.
+They might have been happy to pay an additional \$2 million of gift tax in order to keep in the Trust an additional \$15.9 million (effectively, at a 45% gift tax rate, locking in an initial valuation discount of about 72%), plus untold subsequent appreciation and income (unreduced by income tax because the grantor pays it) that has accumulated in the Trust during the intervening twelve years.
+Nevertheless, the taxpayers filed notices of appeal to the Court of Appeals for the Fifth Circuit on October 16, 2020.